 LinkedIn’s organic reach is still strong compared to other platforms.
 A well-written post from an account with 500 connections can reach thousands through likes and comments.
 The audience quality is also higher because you can see exactly who’s engaging with your content.

-What about Substack or Medium?
+What about Substack or Medium for a newsletter?

 How do I decide if something is a blog post or a private note?